lmb-mass-spec-compbio/biomasslmb/README.md

 ## Example

-This is a basic example which shows you how to perform some simple filtering for PSM-level quantification from TMT proteomics and plot the percentage of missing values in the remaining data.
+This is a basic example which shows you how to perform a routine work flow for generating accurate protein-level abundances from PSM level quantification for TMT proteomics.

 ``` r

 library(QFeatures)
 library(biomasslmb)